JaydnEdwards/inlustris/src/major-arcana/Wheel-of-Fortune.md

     jpg: 'images/major-arcana/wheel-of-fortune/Wheel.jpg'
     alt: 'The Wheel of Fortune card.
 A glowing circle sits in the centre of a card, with 8 karmas revolving around it like a wheel.'

-meaning:
-    general: 'The Wheel of Fortune represents karma coming for you and being helped toward your destiny.
-It also represents transitioning from a hard time to a better one, or from a high point to normality.'
-    example: 'The Wheel also represents outside forces, such as karma, so if you like to hold control then you may feel helpless - know that this is helping you toward your destiny.
-This card also represents karmic action, so be prepared to receive what you hand out.
-If you help others, expect help in return.
-If you have hurt someone, be prepared to get hurt in turn.'
 keywords:
     - 'Karma'
     - 'Fate'